gjedeer/tuntox/VPN.md

 Socat is a powerful tool which can work together with Tuntox.

-On the server (where tuntox is already running:
+On the server (where tuntox is already running):

     socat -d -d 'TCP-LISTEN:9876' 'TUN:10.20.30.41/24,up'